jamesloper/blog/_posts/2021-08-20-fastest-way-to-calculate-distance-between-two-coordinates.md

 ## Removing the square root

 Hilariously, if you are only comparing distances and not displaying them, there is no need for the square root.
 Simply comparing the result of `(dx * dx) + (dy * dy)` will do.
-With the last math call gone, we can plainly see that with enough work, we can avoid doing any work, which is kind of my life philosophy.
+And with the last math call gone, we can plainly see here that with just a little work, we can avoid doing any work, which is kind of my life philosophy.

 So, we can conclude that haversine is very generalized, and you should choose algorithms knowing how they work, not just blindly importing them!